rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 as well.
 Refer to {{Section 2.3 of ?RFC8349}} for an example of this overview section.

-If the document contains a YANG module that is non-compliant with Network Management Datastore Architecture (NMDA) {{!RFC8342}}, then the Introduction section should mention this fact with the reasoning that motivated NMDA exceptions.
+If the document contains a temporary non-NMDA (Network Management Datastore Architecture) {{!RFC8342}}, then the Introduction section should mention this fact with the reasoning that motivated NMDA exceptions.
 Refer to {{sec-op-state}} for more NMDA-related guidance.